"From the particular, one can carefully and boldly move up to the general;

 The theoretical basis for social microarchaeology is a combination of strands of thought, most notably the flat ontology of Bruno Latour, Sartre’s theory of serial action, Foucault’s ‘archaeology’, Homi Bhabha’s concept of hybridization and Slavoj Zizek’s notion on ideology.
 The theoretical foundation is thus neither processual nor postprocessual in character, but has more in common with anthropologies of the 'Ontological turn' and new materialism in general.
 The focus on materiality and practice allows us to override static notions of structural constraints versus individual experience.
 To a certain extent, the so-called “postmodern” phenomenon has stressed the particular, and today there are some tendencies towards a renewed interest in the big scenario.
 However, from a relational ontology space is not really hierarchical; the local and the global, the big and the small, are rather intertwined in rhizomatic networks at the same ontological level.

-The methodology of social microarchaeology is to critical examine the relations between practices performed at a locale.
+The methodology of social microarchaeology is to critically examine the relations between practices performed at a locale.
 This grounded perspective is essential here, that is, not to study the archaeology from concepts and general knowledge, but "to see what there is to see."
-In order to achive that, a first step is to establish relations between events in order to get at the internal development at each site.
+In order to achieve that, a first step is to establish relations between events in order to get at the internal development at each site.
 We need to find some sort of relational chronology of events in order to establish difference and change.
-By doing this, we can trace changes, internal variation on a much more detailed scale than by the traditional approach.
+By doing this, we can trace changes and internal variation on a much more detailed scale than by the traditional approach.
 Microarchaeology must not, however, be confused with particularistic studies of the unique.
-The aim is not to define specificity, but rather to employ detailed analyses in order to trace their realtions with large-scale processes.
+The aim is not to define specificity, but rather to employ detailed analyses in order to trace their relations with large-scale processes.
 For more detailed discussion on the theory and method of microarchaeology, see e.g.: